dotnet/spark/docs/deploy-worker-udf-binaries.md

   </tr>
   <tr>
     <td><b>application-arguments</b></td>
-    <td>Arguments passed to the main method of your main class if any</td>
+    <td>Arguments passed to the main method of your main class, if any.</td>
   </tr>
 </table>

-> Note: Please specify all the `--options` before `application-jar` when launching applications with `spark-submit` otherwise they will be ignored.
+> Note: Please specify all the `--options` before `application-jar` when launching applications with `spark-submit`, otherwise they will be ignored.
 Please see more `spark-submit` options [here](https://spark.apache.org/docs/latest/submitting-applications.html) and running spark on YARN details [here](https://spark.apache.org/docs/latest/running-on-yarn.html).

 ## FAQ
 #### 1. Question: When I run a spark app with UDFs, I get the following error.
 What should I do?
 > **Error:** [ ] [ ] [Error] [TaskRunner] [0] ProcessStream() failed with exception: System.IO.FileNotFoundException: Assembly 'mySparkApp, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null' file not found: 'mySparkApp.dll'

 **Answer:** Please check if the `DOTNET_ASSEMBLY_SEARCH_PATHS` environment variable is set correctly.
-It should be the path where contains your 'mySparkApp.dll'.
+It should be the path that contains your `mySparkApp.dll`.

-#### 2. Question: After I upgrade my Spark Dotnet version, and reset `DOTNET_WORKER_DIR` environment variable.
-Why I still get the following error?
+#### 2. Question: After I upgraded my Spark Dotnet version and reset the `DOTNET_WORKER_DIR` environment variable, why do I still get the following error?
 > **Error:** Lost task 0.0 in stage 11.0 (TID 24, localhost, executor driver): java.io.IOException: Cannot run program "Microsoft.Spark.Worker.exe": CreateProcess error=2, The system cannot find the file specified.

 **Answer:** Please try to restart your powershell window (or other command windows) first to take the latest environment variable values.
 And then start your program.